hashicorp/terraform-provider-google/website/docs/r/pubsub_topic.html.markdown

   (Optional)
   Settings for validating messages published against a schema.
   Structure is [documented below](#nested_schema_settings).

+* `message_retention_duration` -
+  (Optional)
+  Indicates the minimum duration to retain a message after it is published to the topic.
+If this field is set, messages published to the topic in the last messageRetentionDuration are always available to subscribers.
+  For instance, it allows any attached subscription to seek to a timestamp that is up to messageRetentionDuration in the past.
+If this field is not set, message retention is controlled by settings on individual subscriptions.
+  Cannot be more than 7 days or less than 10 minutes.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.